orlamadden/ci-milestone-one/README.md

 6. As a potential customer I want to see images of what Matt’s Café has on offer.
 7. As a potential customer I want to be able to contact Matt’s Café if the website does not answer all my questions.
 8. As a potential customer with dietary requirements, I want to contact Matt to see if they can offer a Vegetarian/Vegan alternative to their current menu.
-9. As the owner of Matt’s Café, I want to give visitors enough information and details to entice them to call in to my Café or get in touch if they require more information.

 #### Wireframes